- Course Number:

 - Lecture Hours:

 - Special Fee:

-Studies anatomical characteristics of all permanent and deciduous teeth and their surrounding tissues.
+Course DescriptionIntroduces the study of anatomical characteristics of all permanent and deciduous teeth and their surrounding tissues.
+Prerequisites/concurrent: DH 113L.

 Intended Outcomes for the course

 Upon completion of the course students should be able to:

 Identify all human teeth as they appear in the mouth by recognizing their characteristic anatomical features and functions.

 Outcome Assessment Strategies